edeiana/carmotGym/README.md

 ### Hardware Prerequisites
 In order to evaluate this artifact correctly, an Intel multicore processor with shared memory is necessary.
 The required amount of main memory is 125 GiB to ensure all runs do not go to swap, which can increase the measured execution time of the experiments.
-To ensure the accuracy of execution time measuraments, all frequency scaling mechanisms (e.g., TurboBoost) have to be disabled and the machine must be idle (no other compute or memory intensive process can run on the machine during the execution of the experiments).
+To ensure the accuracy of execution time measurements, all frequency scaling mechanisms (e.g., TurboBoost) have to be disabled and the machine must be idle (no other compute or memory intensive process can run on the machine during the execution of the experiments).
 The required amount of disk space for the whole (fully unpacked) podman container is approximately 200 GB.

 ## Experiments and Results